bgoonz/gists-revamp/by-extension/markdown/alt-web-dev-setup (2).md

 Being a developer isn't just hacking away into the wee hours of the morning or debugging a new feature.
 In order to become a well-rounded developer we should also understand what tools we need and a minimum understanding of how they work.
 This includes setting up our computers for development.

-Here at App Academy we work with a Ruby on Rails, JavaScript, React, Redux, and PostgresSQL stack.
+Here at WebDevHub we work with a Ruby on Rails, JavaScript, React, Redux, and PostgresSQL stack.
 A [stack](https://en.wikipedia.org/wiki/Solution_stack) is simply a collection of software and hardware used in development of an application.
 For our specific purposes we are using Ruby on Rails on the backend/server, PostgresSQL to house our database, and JavaScript + React + Redux for frontend rendering and logic.

 As we progress through the course you will be prompted to complete a few installation and configuration steps to get your personal machine ready for the next phase.